Stealth Digital Asset Bill Surprises Crypto Market

 This bill surprised most involved in digital markets as it was submitted by Rep. Don Beyer’s (D-Va.) who is not known for any involvement in crypto-currencies or digital assets.
-Yet the representative from Virginia presented the 58-page “Digital Asset Market Structure and Investor Protection Act,” as the all-inclusive set of rules and laws that would create the regulatory frame for digital assets.
-In its current form it defines which type of cryptocurrencies may be securities, which type fall under commodities rules, and increases tax data systems for reporting.
+Yet the representative from Virginia presented the 58-page “Digital Asset Market Structure and Investor Protection Act,” as the all-inclusive set of rules and laws that would create the regulatory framework for digital assets.
+In its current form, it defines which type of cryptocurrencies may be securities, which type fall under commodities rules, and builds on tax data systems for reporting.

 The bill also hands power to the Treasury Secretary to veto the creation of stablecoins, it directs regulators to define rules to govern decentralized finance (DeFi) and for agencies to determine whether they should create a charter for crypto exchanges.

 The industry and those that make digital asset transactions would be best served if they know what the rules are (or will be) and that they won’t dramatically change.
 This bill, if it moves forward, would allow for clarity in ways that make it easier to know what the playing field looks like.
 The bill covers many areas of the industry, was put together by people who understand both the tech side and the market implications and is specifically about digital assets.

 Last week other legislative actions were also taken that involved cryptocurrencies, but they were mixed in with other bills and debates.
 For example, the infrastructure bill last week included language concerning cryptos.
 It’s too soon to know whether the new bill has support among Rep. Beyer’s colleagues.
 Beyer is the chairman of Congress's Joint Economic Committee and a member of the tax policy-making House Ways and Means Committee.